 sa pagitan ng Pilipinas at Tsina).
 We also use “kung saan” in place of “where,” even when we’re not referring to a place (e.g. matatagpuan ang ebidensya sa dokumento kung saan…).

-So beyond stirring some token patriotism, learning and investigating linguistic nuances are, to me, the reasons why Filipino and panitikan should remain mandatory in Philippine tertiary education.
+Learning and investigating these linguistic nuances are, to me, the reasons why Filipino and panitikan should remain mandatory in Philippine tertiary education.
+The debate goes beyond stirring some token patriotism.
 Knowing when to use the right Filipino word is one thing, but we should also learn the value of appreciating the diversity of our own language and of understanding why we speak and why we write a certain way.

 The rules we can learn in high school, sure, but the practice of critical thinking?
 I doubt it.